Frequently Asked Questions

 A BIENVENÜE fellow can only be hosted by a research lab in Brittany and be employed by one the partner institution.
 So, if you are considering working with another lab, please consider a secondment, where you can go to this other lab for a maximum of 6 months.

-There is no other criteria than scientific excellence and potential of the candidate for the project selection.
+There is no other criteria than the 4 indicated e for the project selection.
 There will be no thematic repartition or quota.

-We are aware that for some scientists, the link between their research and the RIS3 is not straightforward.
-If you consider your research can answer to a RIS3 strategic objective in a direct or indirect manner, please apply and indicate in your application why your project can answer to this strategic objective.
-The pertinence of your argumentation will be evaluated during the scientific evaluation by independent experts.
+We are aware that for some scientists, the link between their research and the S3 is not straightforward.
+If you consider your research can answer to a S3 strategic objective in a direct or indirect manner, please apply and indicate in your application why your project can answer to this strategic objective.
+The relevance of your argumentation will be evaluated during the scientific evaluation by independent experts.

 External experts will evaluate this during the scientific evaluation.
+The Scientific Board then also checks the relevance of your contribution.
 They are independent from Région Bretagne and will have access to the same documents as you.
-This is basically a peer evaluation.

 Yes, it can.